Hamas frees 6 hostages but questions cloud Gaza ceasefire's future

 Hundreds of Palestinian prisoners set for release

-The 620 Palestinian prisoners to be freed include 151 who were serving life or other sentences for violent attacks against Israelis.
+The 620 Palestinian prisoners to be freed include 151 serving life or other sentences for attacks against Israelis.
 Almost 100 will be deported, according to the Palestinian prisoners' media office.

 A Palestinian prisoner rights association said they include Nael Barghouti, who spent over 45 years in prison for an attack that killed an Israeli bus driver.

-Also being released are 445 men; 18 children aged 15 to 17, and five aged 18 to 19; and a woman, all seized by Israeli troops in Gaza without charge during the war.
+Also being released are 445 men, 23 children aged 15 to 19, and a woman, all seized by Israeli troops in Gaza without charge during the war.

 Israel’s military offensive has killed over 48,000 Palestinians, mostly women and children, according to Gaza’s Health Ministry, which doesn’t distinguish between civilians and combatants.
 Israel says it has killed more than 17,000 fighters, without providing evidence.